 Expansion boxes provide additional storage for the VAXstation 2000.
 A box can hold an RD53 fixed disk drive, an RD54 fixed disk drive, or a TK50 tape drive.
-You may use only one of each type in your system.
+You may use only one additional disk or tape drive with your system.

-To connect an expansion box to the VAXstation 2000, an expansion adapter must be installed on the bottom of the system unit.
+To connect an expansion box to the VAXstation 2000, an expansion adapter, BA40X-XX, must be installed on the bottom of the system unit.
 If you want to have an expansion adapter installed, contact your service representative.
 See the VAXstation 2000 Hardware Installation Guide for expansion box installation information.

-The front of each expansion box has the same on-off switch and drive door as the system unit.
-An expansion box containing a fixed disk drive has no visible indicators.
+An expansion box has an on-off switch and drive door like the system unit.
+An expansion box containing a fixed disk drive has no power or status indicators visible.
 An expansion box containing a TK50 tape drive contains two lights.
 More information about those indicators is supplied later in this chapter.
 Caution: Only devices such as the RD53-Fx or RD54-Fx, which were specifically designed to operate with the VAXstation 2000, may be attached to connector B. Likewise, devices such as the RD53-Fx or RD54-Fx must not be connected to other systems for which they were not designed.
 Circuit damage and/or data loss may occur.